alfatraining/terraform-provider-metakube/README.md

 TF_ACC=1 go test -v ./...
 ```

-# Manually
+## Manually

-There is simple project resource example at `./examples` directory to be used for manual testing.
+There is simple configuration file to use as base located at `./examples` directory.
+It is sinle project consisting of single cluster with single node deployment.

 First, build provider.
 ```bash